The Highbury Wildlife Garden is the space behind a terraced house in North London.

-The wildlife using it, the nature reserve down the street that inspired it, & the neighbourhood’s local history ~ from dinosaurs to Vikings ~ have made it what it is today.
+The wildlife using it, the nature reserve down the street & the neighbourhood’s local history have all played their part in our Highbury Wildlife Garden.

 Our plants get a write-up – we share their triumphs & disasters with you.
 We avoid pesticides & slug pellets, & seek out plants that are good for pollinators & other wildlife.